sseaman/skillVC/README.md

 SkillVC is designed to be very easy to use out of the box, but also allow for a high degree of configuration.
 Please note that at this time SkillVC only supports **custom** skill types, but this will be expanded if there are enough requests.

-For more detailed documentation, see the individual object API documentation
+For more detailed documentation, see the individual object API documentation.

 ### Configuration Types
 SkillVC is designed to be highly configurable and allows for multiple configuration setups as well as providing multiple